garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-cloudrun.md

 ```
 {% endcode %}

-After running the command, you will given various options for choosing your **Google account**, default **Project** and default **Compute Region and Zone**.
-You can choose as per your preference.
+After running the command, you will be given various options for choosing your **Google account**, default **Project**, and default **Compute Region and Zone**.
+You can choose according to your preference.

 ### Step 4: Accessing the Container

-To privately access your Cloud Run container, you need to send in `GET` request with an authentication token.
+To access your Cloud Run container privately, you need to send a `GET` request with an authentication token.

 Follow the below steps to generate the Authentication token and access the Cloud Run application: